make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   for generating realistic terrain in a game.
 - In fact that is a whole topic onto itself and deserves its own presentation.
-- Typically it involves generating terrain information like height, slope, and colour for each location on the planet that we are interested in.
+- Typically it involves generating [terrain information](./perlin.html) like height, slope, and colour for each location on the planet that we are interested in.
-- ..._insert image of Perlin noise terrain_...
 - In order to keep this presentation within scope, we are going to make a sweeping assumption...
 - We are going to assume that we already know